ai-cfia/dev-rel-docs/handling-exception-training.md

 The optional clause `from` allows the developers to chain another exception to the active one.

-If the argument pass to `from` is an instance of an exception, it will directly attach itself to the dunder attribute `.__cause__`, if it's an exception class, Python will instantiate it before attaching it to `.__cause__`.
+If the argument passed to `from` is an instance of an exception, it will directly attach itself to the dunder attribute `.__cause__`, if it's an exception class, Python will instantiate it before attaching it to `.__cause__`.

-When using `from`, you can expect to have both exception tracebacks on the screen.
+When using `from`, you can expect both exception tracebacks on the screen.

 ```python
 >>> try: